 It’s important to be transparent that this Shared Measurement System was designed from a non-Indigenous worldview and we recognize that Indigenous ways of knowing are absent from it.
 For more information on this positioning, see our Right Relations page.

 As a nation woven together by lakes and rivers, the Canadian identity is partly defined by our enjoyment of these waters.
 Knowing if our waters are safe for recreation is important.
 While there are national guidelines for recreational water quality, they are not legally enforceable.
 This means that recreational waters are monitored quite differently from province to province, which poses a challenge in aggregating data.

-According to the Canada Beach Report, all provinces/territories monitor recreational water quality in some way; however, only 6 out of 13 provinces/territories having some form of established recreational water quality monitoring guidelines (although Saskatchewan and New Brunswick are in the process of developing theirs).
+According to the Canada Beach Report, all provinces/territories monitor recreational water quality in some way; however, only 6 out of 13 provinces/territories have some form of established recreational water quality monitoring guidelines (Saskatchewan and New Brunswick are in the process of developing theirs).

 Last updated June 2017